doswelleth-zz/lambda-house-weekly/second-edition.md

 the people sleeping downstairs.

 The Monero Meetup one housemate attended was profitable.
-Heaps of good information from one visible community Schelling point, known on Twitter as Fluffy Pony.
+Heaps of good information from one visible community Schelling point, known on Twitter as [Fluffy Pony](https://twitter.com/fluffypony).
 Having recently attended a conference in Panama, it is not surprising to hear many wealthy individuals define crypto, as Pony related, as "the new offshore."
 Seeing different aspects of San Francisco is interesting.
 So many little neighborhoods doing so many different things.
-But they all unify around a common good: unlike the technical knowledge (and wealth) of crypto, the smell of poop and pot is evenly distributed.
+But despite the gross display of wealth inequality, they all unify around a common good: unlike the technical knowledge of crypto, the smell of poop and pot is evenly distributed.

 Let's be clear: Lambda House students do not own their House.
 We are fortunate to be here.
 And we are not lost on that fact.
-However, it is always... an adaptive segue from living on your own (or even with other people) to having your landlord show your living quarters to whom you would call strangers without warning.
+However, it is always... an adaptive segue from living on your own (or even with other people) to having your landlord show your living quarters to whom you would consider strangers, without warning.
 It's like living in a menagerie except no one feeds you or washes you up, which is a total ripoff.

 Speaking of The Group, the weekend get-togethers continue.
 Lambda House kids are squarely